hao-fang/ee596_spr2018_lab2/README.md

 Course Webpage: [EE596 -- Conversational Artificial Intelligence](https://hao-fang.github.io/ee596_spr2018/)

-## Taks 1: Create a Lambda Function that tells you the Intent and Slots
+## Task 1: Create a Lambda Function that tells you the Intent and Slots

 In this task, we will re-use the same Alexa Skill you created in Lab 1 and replace the AWS Lambda function.